Theatre - Acting

 Required: Two contrasting monologues 60 seconds each

-- Provide your own recorded accompaniment or musical track that you will play on a separate device.
+A piano accompanist will be provided, please have your music clearly marked in the correct key, or you may provide your own recorded accompaniment or musical track that you will play on a separate device.

 Choice of Material